AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-workflow-step-reference.md

 * **[!UICONTROL Pre-populated]**: The following fields listed below serve as inputs to the task:

     * **[!UICONTROL Select input data file using]**: Path of input data file (.json, .xml, .doc, or form data model).
 You can retrieve the input data file using a path that is relative to the payload or retrieve the file stored in a variable of Document, XML, or JSON data type.
 For example, the file contains the data submitted for the form through an AEM Inbox application.
 An example path is [Payload_Directory]/workflow/data.
     * **[!UICONTROL Select input attachments using]**: Attachments available at the location are attached to the form associated with the task.
 The path is always relative to the payload.
 An example path is [Payload_Directory]/attachments/.
+You can specify attachments placed relative to the payload or use a document type (Array list > Document) variable to specify an input attachment for the Adaptive Form

     <!-- * **[!UICONTROL Choose input JSON]**: Select an input JSON file using a path that is relative to payload or stored in a variable of Document, JSON, or Form Data Model data type.
 This option is available if you select Interactive Communication Agent UI or Interactive Communication Web Channel Document from the Type drop-down list.